-An extensive literature documents heterogeneity in the delay of stock-price reaction to systematic shocks, implying that relevant asset risk depends on investment horizon.
-We study pricing of common risk factors across investment horizons.
-We find that liquidity risk is priced over short horizons and market risk is priced over intermediate horizons.
-Value/growth risk is priced over long horizons and as a non-risk-based characteristic at all horizons.
-Size and momentum are priced as characteristics rather than risk factors at all horizons.
+The literature documents heterogeneity in the delay of stock-price reaction to systematic shocks, implying that asset risk depends on investment horizon.
+We study the pricing of risk factors across investment horizons.
+Value (liquidity) risk is priced over intermediate (short) horizons.
+Conditioning horizon-factor exposures on firm characteristics indicates that characteristics, with the exception of momentum, are not priced beyond their contribution to systematic risk.
+Long-horizon institutional investors overweight assets with high intermediate-horizon exposures to HML risk and high short-horizon exposures to liquidity risk.
 The results highlight the importance of investment horizon in determining risk premia.

 Keywords: asset pricing model, investment horizon, factors, characteristics

 JEL Classification: G1, G12, G14